Alaska Labor Independent Voter Education (ALIVE)

 Through political action, labor unions secured other laws such as the Minimum Wage Law, Unemployment Compensation, Equal Pay for Equal Work, Davis-Bacon, Affirmative Action, and a host of others.
 These laws made the American worker one of the best paid, best protected workers in the world.
 Don’t think for a minute that because these battles were fought ten, thirty, or sixty years ago, that the war is over.
 Labor unions are in a constant battle to keep what has been won over the years.
 There are political forces at work that would turn the clock back fifty years if they had their way and it is our responsibility, as a labor union and as individual union members, to fight them at every turn.
 Local 959 accomplishes this through its political action committee, ALIVE (Alaska Labor Independent Voter Education).
 Take some time to get acquainted with the ALIVE committee, make sure you are registered to vote, and do your part as a union member to ensure that you, your children, and grandchildren enjoy a safe work environment and decent wages.

-If you are interested in serving on the ALIVE committee or would like more information, please contact ALIVE Representative Tim Morgan at: (907) 751-8548 or you may E-mail Tim at firstname.lastname@example.org
+If you are interested in serving on the ALIVE committee or would like more information, please contact ALIVE Representative Derek Musto at: (907) 751-8519 or E-mail at firstname.lastname@example.org

 We encourage you to contact your elected representatives and ask them to support labor friendly bills and oppose legislation that could harm working men and women.
 The following links will put you in touch with your elected representatives Web sites and allow you to track current and pending legislation: